OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 ![Issue](images/knownissue.png)

 Guest users may be unable to load the profile picture of the creator when using the To-Do-List.

-When a guest user and a member user both login to the Sharepoint website, Teams web app might get

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).